EXHIBITIONS | LECTURES | WORKSHOPS | EVENTS | FAIRS | SCREENING

 The initital concept was based on capturing city life in video sequences of 8 minutes and 20 seconds (= 500 seconds).
 We originally started with recordings from Paris.
 Each sequence was then reduced to 1 frame per second.

-___ The resulting prints are based on the individual collections of 500 frames (each) and are positioned within square compositions (initially 40 x 40cm / 15.8 x 15.8" and a massive 90 x 90cm / 35.4 x 35.4" each, more are in the making with varying dimensions).
-Some 8min 20sec prints on are already available at London-based graphic art label and online boutique stereohype.com.
+___ The resulting prints are based on the individual collections of 500 frames (each) and are positioned within square compositions (initially 40 x 40cm / 15.8 x 15.8" and a massive 90 x 90cm / 35.4 x 35.4" each, larger remasters are in the making with varying dimensions).
+Some 8min 20sec prints are already available at London-based graphic art label and online boutique stereohype.com.

 ___ Also shown here are squences entitled Millennium Bridge, London and Little Venice, London.
-These were first published in a special edition of Swiss graphic design magazine idpure as part of an 8-page-FL@33-profile they featured in May 2005.
+These were first published in a special edition of Swiss graphic design magazine idpure as part of an 8-page-FL@33-profile.

-___ The latest additions including Char De Voile / Sand Yachting / Land Sailing were first exhibited and released for an exhibition in Paris that started in March 2020.
+___ The latest additions including Char De Voile / Sand Yachting / Land Sailing were first exhibited and released for this exhibition in Paris.

 8 MINUTES 20 SECONDS | VIDEOS 2004 – 2009